Ostorlab/KB/MOBILE_CLIENT/IOS/_HIGH/UNCLAIMED_COCOAPOD/description.md

 Unclaimed Cocoapods allowed malicious actors to claim ownership of pods and insert malicious code into popular apps.
-The exploitation of these vulnerabilities have significant financial and reputational risks the targeted organization.
+The exploitation of these vulnerabilities have significant financial and reputational risks for the targeted organization.